JanKallman/EPPlus/README.md

 ## Support
 All support is currently referred to [Stack overflow](https://stackoverflow.com/questions/tagged/epplus).
 A tutorial is available in the wiki and the sample project can be downloaded with each version.
 The old site at [Codeplex](http://epplus.codeplex.com) also contains material that can be helpful.
-Buggs and new feature requests can be added to the issues tracker.
+Bugs and new feature requests can be added to the issues tracker.

 ## License
 The project is licensed under the GNU Library General Public License (LGPL).